hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 :::warning

-As this method avoids validating the genesis state hash, it trades-off security for faster node startup times.
-Its use is only recommended if you are certain that you have not modified your genesis file or database and understand the security implications.
+Enabling this option avoids validating the genesis state hash, trading off security for faster node startup times.
+We only recommend using this option if you are certain that you have not modified your genesis file or database and understand the security implications.

 :::